torin1887/BlueSQL/README.md

 Vulnerability #1: IDOR( Insecure Direct Object Reference)

 Description: The attacker can go to the Find Salesperson and change the ID= and look up others information

+## Green

+Vulnerability #1: User Numeration

+Description: When you get to the Login, input the wrong username and password.
+Then use the write username and put the wrong password.
+You will get "Please fix errors: Login unsuccessful"

+I didn't really have any challenges.
+I just had to refresh my memory on each of them, by going back to previous assignments.